 One reason for the increased difficulty is that as the decades have progressed, the federal government has done fewer and fewer theme studies to identify potential National Historic Landmarks.
 Property owners now usually complete lengthy nomination forms, often with the help of their state's historic preservation officer, and petition the government for Landmark status.
 At the beginning of the program, however, it was the other way around.
 The government conducted the studies and asked the property owners if they wanted their properties to be designated.
 That's why on February 3, 1961, a letter arrived at Tudor Place for Armistead Peter Jr. from the acting Director of the National Parks Service informing him that the property had been "studied by the National Survey of Historic Sites and Buildings; evaluated by the Advisory Board on National Parks, Historic Sites, Buildings, and Monuments; and approved by the Secretary of the Interior" to become a National Historic Landmark.
 The letter went on to say that Tudor Place could become an NHL after a simple form was completed committing "to adhere to simple preservation practices."

-Unfortunately, Armistead Peter Jr. had died in 1960 at the age of 90.
-Fortunately, his son Armistead Peter III was equally interested in preserving Tudor Place, but rather than accepting the Landmark designation, he decided to take things a step further.
+Unfortunately, Armistead Peter Jr. died in 1960 at the age of 90.
+Fortunately, his son Armistead Peter III was equally interested in preserving Tudor Place, but rather than accepting the Landmark designation; he decided to take things a step further.

-By 1966, documents show that the National Parks Service was in negotiations with Armistead Peter III to accept a scenic easement over the property that would be a legally binding way to ensure its preservation while still allowing the Peter family to reside there in the future.
+By 1966, documents show that the National Parks Service was negotiating with Armistead Peter III to accept a scenic easement over the property that would be legally binding and ensure its preservation while still allowing the Peter family to reside there in the future.
 These conversations took almost the entire year and included exchanges between lawyers representing Mr. Peter, Parks Service employees, and the Solicitor of the Department of Interior, which on November 23, 1966, determined that such an easement was permissible under the Historic Sites Act of 1935 and that the law's "public use" provision did not equate to "public access" since the property could still be appreciated from public streets.

-In order to ensure that the easement was legally binding, Tudor Place had to officially be certified as a nationally significant historic place.
+To ensure that the easement was legally binding, Tudor Place had to be certified as a nationally significant historic place officially.
 Since Armistead Peter Jr. had died so close to the announcement that Tudor Place was eligible for Landmark status, it appears the distinction was never made formal beyond the press release and letter sent to him.
 On November 11, 1966, Secretary of the Interior Stewart L. Udall, serving under President Lyndon B. Johnson, formally declared Tudor Place “of national historical significance within the meaning of the Historic Sites Act of 1935."

 The scenic easement was announced in another Interior Department press release on December 8, 1966.
 Mr. Peter visited Secretary Udall in his office at the Interior Department headquarters to formally grant the easement to the U.S. government.
 Among its key provisions: